ArmorixTeam/DTCBy/README.md

 This tweak should support iOS 14+ & rootless.
 Check .deb installation in releases.

+## Pull Requests Open!

+I'm too lazy to add specific app support or a preference bundle (and also I keep breaking it somehow, so ultimately I gave up).
+If you want to contribute (or add) support for it, please make a pull request.

 # How this works

 ```UIApplicationUserDidTakeScreenshotNotification``` is a notification posted whenever the user takes a screenshot.